-“Over twenty years ago, shortly before I was born.
-Before the Fracture, Evermoor was ruled by many leaders, each beholden to their own community.”
+“Over twenty years ago.
+Before the Fracture, our world was ruled by many leaders, each beholden to their own community.”

-He almost gets angry again, but then he takes a breath and says, “I keep forgetting you’re not from Evermoor.
+His face tightens with anger, but he takes a breath and says, “I keep forgetting you’re not from Evermoor.
 My apologies.”
 Before I can assure him it’s not a problem, he continues speaking.
-“For several millennia, the inhabitants of Evermoor lived in peace.
-That changed about a hundred years ago, when a wizard named Velys Skyseer constructed a network of interconnective magics.
-It allowed for instant communication throughout the lands, and in many cases, instant transport of material goods.
+“For several millennia, the folk in Evermoor lived in peace.
+That changed a hundred years ago, when a wizard named Velys Skyseer constructed a network of refined magics.
+It allowed for instant communication, and in many cases, immediate transport of material goods.
 We called it the Velic Tessellate.”

 “It’s not.
 Not inherently, anyway.
-But as the Tessellate expanded and grew in power, it allowed for more and more luxury.
+But as the Tessellate expanded and grew in power, it allowed for a glut of ease and luxury.
 No one had to converse in person, and no one had to leave their home.
-Instead of aiming for consensus or logic, everyone lapsed into anger and vitriol.
-And since the Tessellate permitted mass indulgence, few—if any—reaped the consequences of their words or actions.”
+Instead of aiming for consensus or logic, people lapsed into anger and vitriol.
+And since the Tessellate permitted mass indulgence, few—if any—reaped the consequences of their words and actions.”

 He turns his hooded face a little toward me.
 “Aye?”

-“Yeah.
-It’s helped us out in a lot of ways, but it’s also got some major downsides.
+“It helped us out in a lot of ways, but it’s got definite downsides.
 I mean, we haven’t collapsed our civilization—”

 “Consider yourself lucky.”

-“But we easily could if we keep quibbling with each other.
-The virus only highlighted our vulnerabilities.”
+“But we easily could if we kept quibbling.
+The virus only highlighted our collective vulnerability.”

-“Not at the moment,” I assure him.
 “I was, but it passed.
-A bunch of people caught it.
-Some died, but most got better.”
+Some died, most got better.”

 He gives a brisk nod.
-“We stayed healthy, but grew increasingly irrational, many to the point of madness and murder.
+“We stayed healthy but grew increasingly irrational.
 Our bickering manifested as an arcane malady: the Crimson Reft.”

 I keep quiet, wanting to hear more.
 We’ve built a fragile rapport (which is pretty cool, since he’s obviously a hardass) and I don’t want to jinx it by speaking out of turn.

 “What does it do?”
-We’ve been walking up the road on a steady incline, but now it smooths into level ground.
+We’ve been walking up the road on a steady incline.
+Now it smooths into level ground.

-“It taints someone’s aura, amplifying their anger to a destructive degree.
-Our best mages have yet to identify its exact cause or point of origin, but they believe it was due to a Primal buildup within the Tessellate.”
+“It taints your aura, amplifying your anger to a destructive degree.
+Our mages have yet to identify the cause, but they believe it originated from a Primal buildup.”

 “No.” He shakes his head.
-“That was the first possibility our mages ruled out—there were too many points of arcane entry.
-They think it much more likely that a breakdown in dialogue and the increase in hate was the actual cause.
+“That was the first possibility our mages ruled out—they found too many points of arcane entry.
+They think it much more likely that a breakdown in dialogue was the primary reason.
 Enough of Evermoor let their malice grow to where it conjured a malady, and the Reft was the result.
-The Fracture was the physical tipping point—in less than a week’s time, diplomacy vanished and conflict reigned.
+The Fracture was simply the physical tipping point—in less than a week’s time, diplomacy vanished and conflict reigned.
 Bonds and treaties were thrown to the wind.”

 “The first symptom is a deep reddening beneath the eyes.
-This lasts for roughly a month, and then it affects an individual’s behavior.
+After a month, it begins to affect someone’s behavior.
 Depending on temperament, they become anything from angry to murderous.
-After the reddening fades, some will regain their original demeanor.
+After the reddening fades, a few regain their original demeanor.
 There are many, however, who remain brutish.”

 “Aye.
 Humans, Fair Folk, Wildlyre…”